Forest Glen, Maryland

 Forest Glen is a census-designated place (CDP) in Montgomery County, Maryland, United States.
 Its population was 6,897 as of the 2020 census.

 Geography

 Forest Glen is recognized by the United States Census Bureau and the United States Geological Survey as a census-designated place.
-It is located just north of central Silver Spring which it is a part of, and just north of the Capital Beltway around Georgia Avenue.
+It is located just north of central Silver Spring, and just north of the Capital Beltway around Georgia Avenue.

 According to the United States Census Bureau, the place has a total area of 1.3 sqmi, all land, although Sligo Creek and several drainage ponds are located in the area.